 ❗️Please note that we only accept applications from individuals – the coop does not issue joint leases❗️

 Rent is currently £338 per month (although this will increase to £366 per month on 1st September 2022).
 This includes all utilities, internet, and general-use flat goods (e.g. basic cleaning supplies and loo roll).
-We also require a deposit of £100 (this is different from your share – see below).
+We also require a deposit of £200.
 Rent generally rises each year with inflation (currently calculated using the May RPI figure).

 In most cases, tenancies can start on 1st September, 1st January, or 1st June.
-You can move-in after that date, but you’ll be liable for rent from the first of the given month.
-(E.g. If you’d like to move in 12th September, that’s OK, but you would need to begin your tenancy and rent payments from 1st September.)
+You can move in after that date, but you’ll be liable for rent from the first of the given month (e.g. If you’d like to move in on the 12th of September, that’s OK, but you would need to begin your tenancy and rent payments from 1st September.)

 The Work Sharing Plan is a way of making sure all the work in the co-op gets done and that everyone contributes in an equal way.
 The system assigns roles to individual members and support them in carrying out their assigned role.
-There are many ways to contribute, from helping to manage our financial accounts to organising social events.
-Please refer to the ‘Current Projects’ and ‘Working Groups’ sections on our website to learn more about how you could participate in the co-op.
+There are many ways to contribute – please refer to the ‘Working Groups’ sections to learn more about how you could participate in the co-op.

-We also highly recommend coming to one of our open days to see how the co-op works (see above and check out the homepage and social media).
+We also highly recommend coming to one of our open days to see how the co-op works.

 Equality & Diversity